michaelfromyeg/garden/content/joplin/sure journal.md

   - Work on detailed instructions for the project at the moment; should be done EOD
 - (Initial) work on benchmarking `naive`, `kappa`, `speedup` experiments... why are they so much slower?
   - Will leverage cluster to try to estimate how long these will take

+## 2023-08-03

+- Work through Chris' comments...
+  - More code clean-up for `up`; starting to get a better grasp of the codebase
+  - Take a look at initial `sup` work
+- Sync work on `narval`; prepare Slurm scripts
+- A bit of work on CDCL solver (from DPLL decisions) while waiting for jobs to run

+## 2023-08-04

+- Run jobs and create benchmarks for each experiment
+  - Goal is to produce ballpark figure for each (`h` hours, `d` days, etc.)
+- Work on complete report with instructions for presentation Monday
+- More work on CDCL solver while waiting for decisions